Team

 Jon Strimling, Advisory Board

 Mr. Strimling is the chairman and CEO of CleanFiber.
 Mr. Strimling has launched multiple CleanTech ventures and led turnarounds, including taking SharpSpring to the NASDAQ.
 He co-founded and led policy efforts at the Biomass Thermal Energy Council and was a founding board member at the Alliance for Green Heat.
-Mr. Strimling combines 20 years of operating experience honed at firms such as General Electric with advanced degrees in Operations and Engineering from MIT Sloan.
+Mr. Strimling combines 20 years of operating experience, honed at firms such as General Electric, with advanced degrees in Operations and Engineering from the MIT Sloan School.

 neal.jpg